JoshuaBradbury/AnimalCompare/README.md

 Retrofit was also utilised, alongside kotlinx serialization, this proved very effective to cleanly work with the json data returned by the different APIs used within.
 A full list of the libraries used are listed at the bottom.

+## How to run the app

+Download the latest Arctic Fox version, Beta 3 at the time of writing this, of android studio.
+I have provided an APK but I cannot guarantee that will work as well as building it directly.

 ## Screenshots

 <img src="resources/cat_swipe.jpg" width="400px" /> <img src="resources/dog_swipe.jpg" width="400px" />